Reviewing Novus Therapeutics Inc. (NVUS)'s and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK)'s results | New Business Observer

 |59.07%

-For the past year Novus Therapeutics Inc. has -47.32% weaker performance while Merrimack Pharmaceuticals Inc. has 59.07% stronger performance.
+For the past year Novus Therapeutics Inc. had bearish trend while Merrimack Pharmaceuticals Inc. had bullish trend.

 Summary